shagadellic/SolarData/README.md

 had to fudge my own quasi API as the vendor will not grant me access to it (atm..)

-will move the line numbers to retrieve into the config.xml keep code static
+find_page_title.ps1 - find the site title to put into config.xml

 if you have a powerwall things may be different with API access